nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your computer.
-To check this, run `java --version` in your command line interface.
+To tell if you already have the correct version of Java installed on your system, refer to [Checking your system's Java version](#checking-your-systems-java-version).

 2. Download the latest `checkUp.jar` from [here](https://github.com/AY2223S1-CS2103T-W16-3/tp/releases).